Mindshaked/KimSoyoungPortfolio/README.md

 # KimSoyoungPortfolio
-Professiona portfolio for a korean/english translator
+Professional portfolio for a korean/english translator